fxpio/runr/README.md

 Deployment
 ----------

-## Deploy the Progressive Web Application

-This PWA is deployed on the Github Pages services.
+This [Progressive Web Application](https://bibscan.fxp.io) is deployed on the Github Pages services.

-### Deployment
+### Deploy the application in your own Github repository

 1. Change the GIT url in the `bin/deploy` (linux/macos) or `bin/deploy.bat` (windows) file with your own Github repository